lsim/formicario/ideas.md

 # Ideas for future development

+## Backend

+- Add lamport clocks to teams, to avoid accidentally overwriting each other's code

 ## Battle

 - Add support for multiple workers running battles in parallel, so a game can be computed faster across multiple cores